DiegoAndai/Deep-learning-framework-research/MNIST/README.md

 [Implementation](https://github.com/DiegoAndai/Deep-learning-framework-research/blob/master/MNIST/Keras/Keras_mnist_mlp.ipynb)

 Implementing the MNIST classifier net on Keras was, as expected, fast and straightforward, even though we were new to it.
-This is the principal objective of the framework, and it did wat it was build to do.
+This is the principal objective of the framework, and it did what it was build to do.
 The main sintaxis of Keras is very pythonic and intuitive, you declare the model, compile it and train/test it with raw numpy arrays.
 Metrics obtained were:

 | Metric | Value |
 |:-------|:------|